Threema vs Signal: Which One Is the Better Instant Messenger?

-Since the Cambridge Analytica scandal, Facebook’s image when it comes to data privacy has been severely damaged.
+Since the Cambridge Analytica scandal, Facebook’s (now Meta) image has been severely damaged when it comes to data privacy.
 This has also impacted the companies Facebook owns (most notably Instagram and Whatsapp), which is why alternative instant messaging apps could be the right way to go.

 Threema and Signal are among the most popular such apps.
 They pride themselves on their security features like end-to-end encryption, open-source code, and disappearing messages.